aws-samples/shopfloor-connectivity/docs/README.md

 # Output Structure Transformation

 For situations where the structure of the data needs to be converted, this can be another JSON format, XML, CSV etc., targets can have a configurable template.
-This template is the name of an Apache Velocity template file (https://velocity.apache.org/engine/2.3/user-guide.html).
+This template is the name of an [Apache Velocity template file](https://velocity.apache.org/engine/2.3/user-guide.html).
 Before the data is transmitted the actual destination of the target the template is applied to transform the data.

 The context of the input data contains 3 variables:

-"\$schedule": Only contains the name of the schedule
+- "$schedule": Only contains the name of the schedule

-"\$sources": Map with an element for each source containing all its values
+- "$sources": Map with an element for each source containing all its values

-"\$metadata": Metadata at (schedule) top-level.
+- "$metadata": Metadata at (schedule) top-level.

 Below are examples of templates that transform the data (not-aggregated) into different formats.